-Throughout Massachusetts, we are witnessing our bodies of water being polluted with nutrients causing the degradation of water quality and the destruction of wildlife.
+Throughout Massachusetts, our bodies of water are being polluted with nutrients causing the degradation of water quality and the destruction of wildlife.

-The goal of the Clean Water Project is to stop nitrogen and phosphorus pollution, to restore and preserve healthy waterways.
+The goal of ORI’s Clean Water Project is to stop nitrogen and phosphorus pollution.
+Let’s restore and preserve healthy waterways.

-We are calling for regulation of fertilizer on established lawns, for bylaws that limit fertilizer use to no more than a half pound of slow-release nitrogen fertilizer a year.
+We are calling for modifications of lawn care practices on established lawns.
+Limit fertilizer use to no more than a half pound of slow-release nitrogen fertilizer a year.

-We are also urging implementation of an education program that explains when grass cuttings are left on the lawn, it amounts to the equivalent of one pound of fertilizer per year.
-Our goal is for all 351 municipalities in Massachusetts to modify their lawn care practices to have both clean water and healthy lawns that don’t pollute.
+We are also developing educational materials that explains responsible sustainable lawn care.
+For example, when grass cuttings are left on the lawn, it amounts to the equivalent of one pound of fertilizer per year.
+Our goal is for all 351 municipalities in Massachusetts to improve their lawn care practices to have both clean water and healthy lawns that don’t pollute.